zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 * **Reuse observables from the input object** - Above, the `name` property above simply reuses - in the projected output object - an observable *from the input object*
 * **Use `ko.computed()` for new, computed properties** - The `computedName` property above uses a Knockout `computed` and unwraps observables *in the function defining the `computed`*.
 With this, only the `computedName` property is recomputed when the input `robot` object changes.

-**Do** use `map` and `filter` to reduce the size of the data you are binding to a control - See [Use map and filter to reduce size of rendered data](/portal-sdk/generated/index-portalfx-extension-monitor.md#use-map-and-filter-to-reduce-size-of-rendered-data).
+**Do** use `map` and `filter` to reduce the size of the data you are binding to a control - See "Use map and filter to reduce size of rendered data".

 **Do not** use `subscribe` to project\shape data - An extreme anti-pattern would be to not use `map` at all when projecting/shaping data for use in controls: